 There’s no point trying to hide or cover up a mistake – the truth will always come out in the end.
 And of course you certainly shouldn’t try and shift the blame onto others.
 The best strategy is to admit you’ve messed up, say you’re sorry and let people know you’re taking the situation seriously.
 If you can show them you are attempting to address the problem and move on, they will respect you much more than if you try to hide what’s happened.

 What lessons have you learned from your mistakes?
-Why not share your experiences with other Cezanne OnDemand blog readers?
+Why not share your experiences with other Cezanne HR blog readers?